aws-solutions/digital-evidence-archive-on-aws/README.md

 Open up the configuration file you just created in your editor of choice.
 Inside the configuration file, change the following fields
 1. Specify your region by including a line in the following format ```"region": "us-east-2"```
-2. If launching in Gov Cloud, include the following line: ```"awsPartition": "aws-us-gov"```
-3. Specify an unique domain prefix for your hosted Cognito login.
+2. Specify an unique domain prefix for your hosted Cognito login.
 NOTE: this is separate from your custom domain.
 It should look like the following:

 ```
 “cognito”: {
   “domain”: “bobinohio”
 },
 ```
-4. If you completed step 0, then import the domainName, hostedZoneId, hostedZoneName, and ACM Certificate ARN like so:
+3. If you completed step 0, then import the domainName, hostedZoneId, hostedZoneName, and ACM Certificate ARN like so:
 ```
 "customDomain": {
   "domainName": "example.com",